-This recipe comes from Yours Truly and combines two of my favourite ingredients: Cacao and Acai.
+This energy ball recipe comes from Yours Truly and combines two of my favourite ingredients: Cacao and Acai.

 Acai Berries are an Amazonian fruit from Brazil and are incredibly rich in antioxidants.

-They are choc-full of polyphenols and essential fatty acids 3,6 and 9 making them brilliant for overall nutrition and as a beauty supplement.
+They are choc-full of polyphenols and essential fatty acids 3,6 and 9.
+Overall, these berries are brilliant for overall nutrition and as a beauty supplement.

 Makes roughly 6-8 balls

-8 Medjool dates (if you have pitted, soak them in boiling water for 10-20 mins to get them a bit more juicy then add them in – the texture won’t be the same but it is better than none at all!)
+- 8 Medjool dates (if you have pitted, soak them in boiling water for 10-20 mins to get them a bit juicier then add them in.
+The texture won’t be the same but it is better than none at all!)

-1 1/2 – 2 TBSP Raw Organic Extra Virgin Coconut Oil
+- Raw Organic Extra Virgin Coconut Oil – 1 and 1/2 – 2 Tbsp

 Add them when everything else has formed into a dough-like texture and pulse them in a couple of times to evenly distribute them.

-Deliciously Ella (AKA Ella Woodward) is a health and wellness blogger and the author of the Deliciously Ella cookbook.
+Deliciously Ella (AKA Ella Woodward) is a health and wellness blogger and the author of several cookbooks.

-These morsels of delight are packed full of fibre, plant protein, vitamins and mineralsfrom health-enhancing bananas, dates, chia seeds and almonds and a magic ingredient – Maca.
+These morsels of delight are packed full of fibre, plant protein, vitamins and minerals.
+They all come from health-enhancing bananas, dates, chia seeds and almonds and a magic ingredient – Maca.

 Maca is a superfood powder made from a Peruvian root.

-One fantastic quality about this wonderful superfood is that it gives the most amazing energy boost, which is why it’s so perfect in these balls.
+One fantastic quality about this wonderful superfood is that it gives the most amazing energy boost, which is why it’s so perfect in this energy ball recipe.

 Makes roughly 30 bites

-2 cups of Medjool Dates ((if you have pitted, soak them in boiling water for 10-20 mins to get them a bit juicier then add them in – the texture won’t be the same but it is better than none at all!)
+- Medjool Dates – 2 cups (if you have pitted, soak them in boiling water for 10-20 mins to get them a bit juicier.
+Then add them in – the texture won’t be the same but it is better than none at all!)

 Nutritional health coach Madeleine Shaw and author to her first book Get the Glow is the brain behind these tasty energising Spirulina Balls.

-If you often find the taste or spirulina too strong or not palatable, this is a fantastic way to get in those nutritious greens in undercover!
+If you often find the taste of spirulina too strong or not palatable, this is a fantastic way to get in those nutritious greens in undercover!